Rabrg/nasa-api/README.md

 # nasa-api
-A Java implementation of the NASA Open API.
+A Java wrapper of the NASA Open API.